ethereumdegen/bevy_mesh_terrain/splatv2.md

 Try to build the ChunkSplatData by using the  splat folder

 If there are missing images, assume they are 'blank' , there is no data there .

+## BIG BUG

+1. when i load and then save the   strength maps, they become blank and 8 bits... ?